 Troupe Member of the Month

-Here is what Ann has to say about her PAWSItive Therapy Troupe experiences:
+Here is what Diane has to say about Chang and her special gifts as a therapy dog:

-On behalf of all of us in the PAWSitive Therapy Troupe, thank YOU Ann and Myla for your years of devoted service!
+On behalf of all of us in the PAWSitive Therapy Troupe, thank YOU Diane and Chang for your years of devoted service!

 About Us